-Retail, design and distribution Investment holding and property investment Manufacturing Includes the manufacturing of gold and jewellery Investment holding and property investment Includes investments in subsidiaries and investment in properties
+Retail, design and distribution Includes trading of gold and jewellery Manufacturing Includes the manufacturing of gold and jewellery Investment holding and property investment Includes investments in subsidiaries and investment in properties

 Performance is measured based on segment profit after tax, interest, depreciation and amortisation, as included in the internal management reports that are reviewed by the Chief Executive Director and the Board of Directors.
-Segment profit is used to measure performance as management believes that such information is relevant in evaluating the results of certain segments relative to other entities that operate within these industries.
+Segment profit is used to measure performance as management believes that such information is the most relevant in evaluating the results of certain segments relative to other entities that operate within these industries.